The University of Rhode Island College of Pharmacy - To Advance Health and Transform Communities

 Briefly describe your institution's interview process::

-For students admitted to the PharmD program as Freshman, students must complete a formal interview during the second semester of the sophomore year.
+For students admitted to the PharmD program through direct entry from high school, students must complete a formal interview during the second semester of the sophomore year after submitting application.
 The interview with faculty from the College of Pharmacy assesses the students' verbal and written communication skills, understanding of the pharmacy profession, and commitment to patient care.
-Transfer applicants must complete an interview.
+Transfer applicants must complete an interview after their application is submitted and reviewed by the Admissions Committee.

 Link to institutional webpage for more detailed description:: {Empty}